top of page

 Are you looking to build an amp or have one made for you?

 You can see I offer both DIY kits and fully assembled amplifiers, but not in all options.
 The Requiem is a push-pull amplifier and I am not presently offering this as a kit because it's a bit more complex to build and I offer it as a very high quality fully-assembled option only.
 The Exordium and AE1 are intended just as DIY kits.
 And the AE1-C and Legendarium are offered either as a kit or assembled.
+The Pacific 63 is presently offered only fully assembled, but I hope to offer this as a kit in the near term.
 If you are a DIY builder with some basic soldering skills looking to enjoy the process of building your own amplifier, then one of my kits may be perfect for you.
-But if you prefer someone else to build you a very high quality, hand-crafted amplifier, then the AE1-C, Legendarium or Requiem will be your choices.
+But if you prefer someone else to build you a very high quality, hand-crafted amplifier, then the Pacific 63, AE1-C, Legendarium or Requiem will be your choices.
 Please note that I do not suggest you choose a DIY kit just to save money.
 You should choose a kit if you truly enjoy spending the time building and learning!

 Output power